Awacs96/simple-voting-contract/README.md

 # Limitations of the contract

-For simplicity and also to lower the risk of coalitions to break after the election (and also keep this sensible), the maximum of 3 coalition partners is currently used.
-Therefore, the contract is able to accomodate the natural limit, which would be 36 parties (that would mean 9 coalitions as they have on average lower threshold per party and should such situation occur, 9 coalitions may be accomodated given a precise voting that would total up to 99% of all casted votes).
+For simplicity and also to lower the risk of coalitions to break after the election (and also keep this sensible), the maximum of 3 coalition partners, therefore a coalition of max.
+4 parties is currently used.

 # Ambition and disclaimer